bingKegeta/DETECT/README.md

 > [!IMPORTANT]
-> **NEW MODULAR VERSION IS RELEASED!**
+> **MIGRATION TO JSON COMPLETED!!!**
 >
-> This version should fix the videos not playing in certain cases and contain a couple of new features including an option to export to a csv, choose to use affine (face normalization) mode or not and some minor graphing fixes
+> This version removes the cli arguments previously required to run various configs in favor of using a JSON config file.

+> [!NOTE]
+> It is now possible to export the raw coordinates of the eyes as a csv file, a png with 4 graphs showing more insight into the gathered data and a nifty mp4 animation showcasing an estimated simulation of the gaze through the gathered data!

 # DETECT: Deception Tracking Through Eye Cues Technology